ether/ueberDB/README.md

 * cassandra (Only keys of the format \*:\*:\*)
 * elasticsearch (Only keys of the format \*:\*:\*)

-For details on how it works please refer to the wiki: https://github.com/ether/ueberDB/wiki/findKeys-functionality
+For details on how it works please refer to the wiki: https://github.com/ether/EtherDB/wiki/findKeys-functionality

-Key length restriction ***TODO***
+## Scaling, High availability and disaster recovery.
+To scale EtherDB you should use sharding especially for real time applications.
+An example of this is sharding given Pads within Etherpad based on their initial pad authors geographical location.
+High availability and disaster recovery can be provided through replication of your database however YMMV on passing Settings to your database library.
+Do not be under the illusion that EtherDB provides any Stateless capabilities, it does not.

+## Key Length Restrictions
+Your Key Length will be limited by the database you chose to use but keep into account portability within your application.

 # MySQL /MariaDB Advice
-You should create your database as utf8mb4_bin.
+You should create your database as utf8mb4_bin,
-Also, please ensure `settings.json` (`dbSettings.charset`) is configured to use the same charset that your database uses, otherwise ueberDB will complain at startup.

 # License
 [Apache License v2](http://www.apache.org/licenses/LICENSE-2.0.html)